AtakanTurgut/git.controller.doc/README.md

 ![](pictures/gitbranch-.PNG)

 Pull Request : GitHub can have us `merge` if there is no conflict between branches.
-- To move changes from GitHub to our `Local Repository`:
+- To move changes from GitHub to your `Local Repository`:

 ```bash
         git fetch origin BranchName
 ```

-- To add changes from Github and save changes over our own branch without creating a separate branch:
+- To add changes from Github and save changes over your own branch without creating a separate branch:

         git pull = git fetch + git merge